Considering multiple offers? Here’s how to find the right job for you

 For consultants, freelancers, full-time employees and gig workers in the market today, there are a plethora of opportunities to choose from, and certain skill sets (especially in IT) are in high demand.
 Having multiple job offers can be overwhelming.
 Taking a step back and going about the process thoughtfully can relieve some of the stress that comes with job hunting.

+While compensation is important, many people with multiple offers are looking beyond their paycheck for jobs that offer hybrid workplaces, the right cultural fit, DE&I initiatives and fulfilling, meaningful work.
 When looking at the opportunities that exist, it’s important to prioritize what you want out of your work and non-work life before you can begin to assess the job itself.
-The pandemic left many realizing they needed more focus on family and a balance in how much time they spend at work.
+The pandemic left many realizing they needed a balance in how much time they spend at work.
 This caused a large population of workers to rethink return-to-office plans.
 Many are asking themselves if remote work can be a long-term option for them to continue their career.
 If flexibility isn’t a decision criterion, create a list of what is the most important aspect of a new role, both in your life and your career.

 Here are some high-level considerations:

 - Location and commute for the new company (if not remote)

 - Work schedule flexibility

 - Cultural fit (you may not work there forever, but can you see yourself happily working with your manager/co-workers)